 If you have bills you're paying each month (cell phone, cable, rent, electricity, gas, internet, and more), you can try to get some reported to the credit bureaus.
 While these providers report late payments, they typically don't report positive payment activity – but you can ask them to.

 Talk to your utility providers and ask if they have a program to report positive payments or if they're willing to for you.
 You can also ask your landlord about reporting your rent payments.
-If they won't, there are third-party pay-for-report companies for rent payments.
-Essentially, you pay these companies a small fee, and they collect and report your rent payment information to help you build credit.
+If they won't, there are services that report your rent payments so they can help you build credit.
+Essentially, you pay these companies a small fee, and they collect and report your rent payment information.

 Since you're already paying these bills every month, you might as well try getting them on your credit reports.
 It's just another way to show the world you're responsibly managing monthly bills.